-μLaser is a low cost direct optical lithography system oriented to universities and research facilities looking to expand their capabilities.
+μLaser is a high value direct laser lithography writer, oriented to universities and research facilities looking to expand their capabilities.

 It writes on a photosensitive resist coated surface with a 405nm laser at submicron pixel resolution on big areas.
 You can write anything from photomasks to research prototypes for basic or applied science, the integrated camera can be used to align the writing with existing features.

 We have optimized it for ease of use and simple maintenance, maximizing the use of off-the-shelf parts without sacrificing writing quality or capabilities.

 Direct laser lithography greatly reduces costs and execution times in areas such as microfluidics, microelectronics, micromechanics and material science research, by eliminating the dependence of external suppliers for the production of photomasks.